hdk1983/HIDOS/README.md

 The `VM_IO.SYS` is for the HIDOS virtual machine.
 Copy `VM_IO.SYS`, `MSDOS.SYS`, and `COMMAND.COM` to a disk image.
-Then start hidosvm/hidosvm command with the disk image file name.
+Then start hidosvm/hidosvm or hidosvm/hidoskvm command with the disk image file name.

 The HIDOS virtual machine is very simple architecture and NOT compatible with PC.
 See hidosvm/hidosvm.txt for details.